renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## onboardingPrTitle

-If you have an existing Renovate installation and you change the `onboardingPrTitle`: then you may get onboarding PRs _again_ for repositories with closed non-merged onboarding PRs.
+If you have an existing Renovate installation, and you change the `onboardingPrTitle`: then you may get onboarding PRs _again_ for repositories with closed non-merged onboarding PRs.
 This is similar to what happens when you change the `onboardingBranch` config option.

 ## onboardingRebaseCheckbox